 Continue to stay on top of weeds so they don’t take over your veggies or flowers.
 Water deeply but less frequently to avoid stressing your plants, and water earlier in the morning to give everything a better chance to withstand the afternoon heat.
 Get your container plantings and annual flowers on a regular fertilizing schedule using organic materials.
 Remove and dispose of any dead or diseased plants, mulch or use cover crops to protect soil surfaces, and collect seeds from plants that are doing well.
 You’ll be happy next year that you did!

-While most of our garden activity focuses outdoors, there are still indoor garden chores to do, particularly if you are planning ahead for your fall garden.
+While most of our garden activity focus outdoors, there are still indoor garden chores to do, particularly if you are planning ahead for your fall garden.

-Zones 4-6: May pre-sprout peas (snow and sugar snap), and start broccoli, cauliflower, and kale plants for the cooler months.
+Zones 4-6: May pre-sprout peas (snow and sugar snap), and start seeds for broccoli, carrots, spinach, lettuce, kale, and beets.

 Most zones can plant almost anything right now, from veggies and fruits to perennials and annuals.
 If you live in areas of high heat, avoid planting trees and large shrubs during this time, however — the soaring temps will stress them too much while they are getting established.